The 7 Financial Ratios That Quietly Decide Whether You’ll Feel Calm About Money — or Constantly Stressed

 Net Worth

 Common Liquid Assets are similar to the above cash or cash equivalents like the money sitting in your bank account, which can be easily converted to cash rapidly without significant loss in market value.
-Your car and property are not considered liquid asset.
+Your car and property are not considered liquid assets.

-What This Ratio Reveals -
+What This Ratio Reveals

 You can be wealthy on paper and still financially stuck.
+This ratio measures how quickly your wealth can respond when:

 Opportunities appear